aylagulcu/TripletMAML/README.md

 TripletMAML: A metric-based model-agnostic meta-learning algorithm for few-shot classification
 ## Citing TripletMAML
-If you find PySlowFast useful in your research, please use the following BibTeX entry for citation.
+If you find TripletMAML useful in your research, please use the following BibTeX entry for citation.
 ```BibTeX
 @misc{gulcu2025tripletmaml,
   author =       {Ayla Gülcü, Zeki Kuş, İsmail Taha Samed Özkan and Osman Furkan Karakuş},